ricardopsantos/RJPS_MVPCleanRx/__Documents__/exams/GalleryApp.Report/README.md

 ## The fun part...

-So, the challange here was __dealing with a huge amout of requests at the same time__ (and iOS apps only deal with 5 or 7 at same time (dont remenber now)
+So, the challenge here was __dealing with a huge amount of requests at the same time__ (and iOS apps only deal with 5 or 7 at same time (don't remember now)

 ### Step1 : Use cache, not one, but 2.

-To many potencial API requests, __and__ images download at same time and we needed to cut that. __I used 2 types of cache for all API requests and image download requests__ and called it _hot_ cache and _cold_ cache
+Too many potential API requests, __and__ images download at same time and we needed to cut that. __I used 2 types of cache for all API requests and image download requests__ and called it _hot_ cache and _cold_ cache

 __Hot cache__ uses `NSCache` behind

-* Good : Super fast acess
+* Good : Super fast access
 * Bad : Only "lives" while the app is opened and the operating system lets

 __Cold cache__ uses file system behind